 Radiography has been recommended for use in oviparous reptiles, as the high radiodensity of the eggshells allows easy visualisation.
 This is particularly valuable in chelonians, in which other techniques are limited by the plastron [Silverman and Janssen, 1996; Schildger et al., 2000].
 However, for viviparous reptiles like T. nigrolutea, it is difficult to differentiate soft tissues using radiography, and embryonic development is not visible until calcification of the skeleton has occurred.
 Once calcification has occurred, radiography is accurate in diagnosing pregnancy, and the number of embryos can be determined by skull counts.
 An advantage of radiography is that it can be carried out with physical restraint only.
 Disadvantages of radiography include the fact that accurate information is only obtainable for a limited period of gestation, and there are concerns about repeated exposure of the mother, embryos, and investigators to radiation.
-There is no specific information about safe levels of radiation for developing embryos in reptiles.
-The use of radiography to assess preovulatory animals was not assessed in this study.
+There is no specific information about safe levels of radiography to assess preovulatory animals was not assessed in this study.